robrich/angular-tutorial/src/chapters/chapter10-route-not-found.md

     <b>Exercise</b>: Redirecting User to "Not Found" component
 </h4>

-From a user experience perspective, it is a much experience to redirect the user to a "not found" page instead of redirecting them back to the home page.
-Create the route not found page is just like we did with the todo component.

-1. Run the Angular Cli generate command to create the notFound component
+1. Open the integrated terminal and generate the notFound component

     ```bash
     ng generate component notFound